Mobee-App/documentation/docs/documentation-api/5 - Timesheet Module/Approval Process Guide.md

 #### 3.2.
 Permission Set Assignment

-In setup > users, set the *Mobee approve all timesheets* permission set on the approver user.
+In Setup > Users, set the *Mobee Approve All Timesheets* permission set on the approver user.

 ![Edit Permission Set On User](images/APImg/approvalProcessManagement/editPermissionSetOnUser.png "Edit Permission Set On User")